 Relative frequency is the ratio of a frequency within a specific range to the total number of frequencies.
 The frequency of an occurrence refers to the number of times it occurs.
 The percentage or dominance of a class range over the overall range can be determined using relative frequency.

-5 Quick Steps to Make a Relative Frequency Table in Excel
+How to Make a Relative Frequency Table in Excel: 5 Quick Steps

 We’ve included a sample data set in the image below, which includes some weight information for certain specific people.
 Each class’s frequency must be determined.
 We could do it by hand, one by one, counting the frequency.
 However, if our data set is too vast, this is not a good idea.
 To count the frequency of each class, we’ll utilize the COUNTIFS function.
 Later, we’ll sum everything to get the overall frequency and create a ratio for each range frequency.
 We’ll also make a chart to show how the relative frequency compares to the discrete frequency.